 - Challenge yourself to grow outside of the classroom and earn the University of Roehampton’s Provost’s Global Award through a commitment to progress in five areas: academia, community, employability, intercultural awareness and social skills.

-There are approximately 10,000 students at the University of Roehampton, and international students make up 10 percent of the student body, making it a diverse and exciting learning environment.
-The University is especially strong in media and creative studies, education, business and psychology, but also offers courses in a variety of other subjects, making it an ideal location for you to fulfil major or general education requirements.
-In addition, the school has special London Studies courses, which are specifically designed for study abroad students and include field trips in the city.
+There are approximately 10,000 students at the University of Roehampton, and international students from over 140 countries make up 10 percent of the student body creating a diverse and exciting learning environment.
+The university is especially strong in media and creative studies, education, business and psychology, but also offers courses in a variety of other subjects, making it an ideal location for you to fulfil major or general education requirements.
+In addition, you can take special London Studies courses which are specifically designed for study abroad students and include field trips in the city.

-Your introduction to campus will include welcome events, campus tours and opportunities to sign up for the many student societies and clubs available on campus, making it easy for you to quickly befriend the local and international students at the University.
-Since you will live on campus, you will also get to know other students through your housing, by hanging out at the different cafes and pubs on campus, and by participating in the many events on campus each semester.
-If you are looking to make even deeper connections to the community, you can volunteer with a local organization.
+Your introduction to campus will include welcome events, campus tours and opportunities to sign up for the many student societies and clubs available on campus.
+Since you will live on campus, you will also get to know other students through your housing, hanging out at the different cafes and pubs on campus, and participating in the many university sponsored events each semester.
+There are four distinct colleges (living and learning communities) for students at the university, and you can show your college pride and help your college earn distinction through volunteer, sport, environment and community projects.

 Cultural Activities & Excursions

 London offers nearly endless cultural activities for students committed to finding them.
-Your BCA London Resident Director will help you to find these opportunities and make sure that after your first few days that you feel comfortable seeking out new experiences on your own.
-As part of orientation, you will even go on a photo scavenger hunt, giving you the chance to quickly get your bearings in your new home.
+Your BCA London Resident Director will help you to find these opportunities and make sure that after your first few days you feel comfortable seeking out new experiences on your own.
 In addition, your RD will take you outside of London so you can see other parts of England.
-Excursions vary by semester, but past locations have included Cheltenham, known for its Regency architecture; Oxford, one of the world’s most famous university cities; and Bourton-on-the-Water, a picturesque Cotswold village.
+BCA excursions vary by semester, but in the past included daytrips throughout London as well as excursions to Windsor Castle and Eton and weekend trips to Oxford and Stonehenge.

 When you aren’t busy studying you will be out exploring the many sights and sounds of London.
 A truly multicultural and diverse city, London offers many new experiences– stroll along the Southbank of the river Thames, eat a curry on the famous Brick Lane and see Shakespeare at the Globe Theatre!
 There is a whole range of incredible student discounts on offer making London much easier to access on a student budget.